-1944: He is awarded the CBE in the New Year Honours.
-First official news of jet engined aircraft as a Gloster Meteor jet flies in combat.
+1944: He is awarded the CBE in the New Year Honours list.
+The first official news of jet engined aircraft is broadcast as a Gloster Meteor jet flies in combat.
 This was to prove the only allied jet to take part in World War Two.
 The Air Ministry sent Whittle an award of £10,000 for his shares in the company.
-Becomes an Acting Air Commodore.
+He becomes an Acting Air Commodore.

 1946: Whittle is taken off the development of jet engines and resigns in protest.
-Awarded the Daniel Guggenheim medal for the development of the jet engine.
+He is awarded the Daniel Guggenheim medal for the development of the jet engine.
 Whittle accepted a post as Technical Advisor on Engine Design and Production to Controller of Supplies (Air) and was made Commander of the U.S. Legion of Merit.

 1947: He is awarded the Order of the Bath.

 1952: Frank Whittle leaves BOAC after extensive travels with them reviewing engines.

 1953: He joins the Shell oil company as a technical adviser on drilling where he developed a new type of self-powered drill.
 He is awarded the Royal Society of Arts’ Albert Medal.

 1954: Whittle delivered the Royal Institution Christmas Lectures on “The Story of Petroleum”.

 1957: Whittle left Shell to work for Bristol Aero Engines.

-1959: Whittle works as an independent consultant and lecturer.
+1959: He begins work as an independent consultant and lecturer.

 1961: Bristol Siddeley Whittle Tools is founded to manufacture tools.

 1969: Whittle received the Tony Jannus Award for distinguished contributions to commercial aviation.

 1977: Whittle becomes NAVAIR Research Professor at the United States Naval Academy at Annapolis in Maryland.

 1978: He begins to work part time.
 Meets Ohain for the second time at Wright-Patterson Air Force Base while Ohain was working there as the Aero Propulsion Laboratory’s Chief Scientist.
 He became convinced that Ohain had worked independently to his original Patent.
 The two became friends and went on lecture tours of the U.S.A together.

 1986: Whittle receives the Order of Merit from Queen Elizabeth the Second.
 He was made a Fellow of the Royal Society and of the Royal Aeronautical Society.

 1991: He was awarded the Charles Stark Draper Prize jointly with Hans von Ohain.